Saint-Theana/IOSTerm-X/README.md

 });

-//2.terminal overrides System.in so you can use Scanner
+//2.if System.in was terminal overriden,you can use Scanner
 //notice:this does not behave like standard input,scanner will read all current input line even before you called new Scanner(System.in);
 //notice:since there is no way to know when user uses a Scanner,so the input will also call terminals reader.
 Scanner s=new Scanner(System.in);